Independent reference. Not affiliated with ATD, SHRM, Brandon Hall, or any vendor. Last verified June 2026.

 What percentage of payroll should be spent on training?

-The ATD 2025 SOIR free summary does not publish a single 'percentage of payroll' figure.
-Derive it from the $1,054 anchor and your own loaded-salary figures: at an average loaded salary of $90,000, $1,054 per employee is roughly 1.2 percent of payroll.
-Companies investing 3-5 percent sit meaningfully above the market average; anything below 1 percent is under the market.
+The ATD SOIR free summaries do not publish a single 'percentage of payroll' figure.
+Derive it from the per-employee anchor and your own loaded-salary figures: at an average loaded salary of $90,000, the 2025-data anchor of $846 per employee is roughly 0.9 percent of payroll (the 2024-data anchor of $1,254 was roughly 1.4 percent).
+Companies investing 3-5 percent sit meaningfully above the market average; anything below 1 percent is at or under the market.

 Related pages